-MagForce has a European approved nanotechnology-based therapy to treat brain cancer.
-Nanoparticles are injected into the tumour and activated by an external magnetic field, producing heat and thermally destroying or sensitising the tumour.
+MagForce has the first European-approved, nanotechnology-based therapy to treat brain tumours.
+NanoTherm therapy consists of nanoparticle instillation into the tumour, activated by an alternating magnetic field, producing heat and thermally destroying or sensitising tumours.

-MagForce’s NanoTherm therapy is designed to directly target cancerous tissue while sparing surrounding healthy tissue.
-Magnetic nanoparticles are directly instilled into a tumour or a resection cavity and activated by specialist equipment (NanoActivator).
-This can either thermally ablate tumours or sensitise them to other treatments (chemotherapy or radiotherapy).
+MagForce’s NanoTherm therapy system is designed to directly target cancerous tissue while not damaging surrounding healthy tissue.
+Superparamagnetic nanoparticles are directly instilled into the tumour or resection cavity and then activated by the NanoActivator device.
+This can either thermally ablate tumours or sensitise them to other treatments.